 - Extended antibiotics (PULSE THERAPY) — The pyoderma is first brought under control as mentioned above under initial therapy.
 Then, once the patient is in remission, the antibiotic is given in full daily doses on a one-week-on/one-week-off basis.
 This is done for two months.
 If the patient is still in remission, the regime is extended to one-week-on/two-weeks-off.
 Then after another two months, the number of “drug-free” weeks is increased until the minimum dose frequency is achieved.

-Fungal infections are common.
+Fungal infections in Dogs are common.
 There are many types of fungus that infect the skin, but the most common are the ones that cause “ringworm”.
 Ringworm is not a worm.
 Ringworm is a fungus that grows only on the epidermis and only on the dead part of the keratinized, horny layer.
 The hairs in this area that are dead will also be infected.
 Infection of this layer of skin is related to the immune status of the pet, so young or stressed animals are most likely to have this infection.

 The fungal growth of ringworm is in a circular manner with hair loss and a crusty area of skin at the edge of the lesion.
 A preliminary diagnosis may be made with a Woods light.
 Only forty percent of the ringworms respond to a Woods light; therefore, diagnosis is best made by culture of the fungus on a medium called D.T.M.